oroinc/documentation/cookbook/how_to_pass_request_parameter_to_grid.rst

         }
     }

-Register this listener in container:
+Register this listener in the container:

 .. code-block:: yaml
     :linenos: